-Using monthly data from the 1980s to 2010 for the Four Asian Tigers (Hong Kong, Singapore, South Korea, and Taiwan), this study finds the existence of the long-run Fisher effect via Johansen cointegration tests.
-However, the elasticities of stock prices with respect to consumer price indexes range from 1.895 for Singapore to 3.060 for Taiwan, all significantly greater than one.
-In the short run, the unexpected shock from the consumer price index has a significant negative impact on the stock price in South Korea, but the same type of impacts are not significant for the other three Asian Tigers countries.
+Using monthly data from 1980s to 2010 for the Four Asian Tigers (Hong Kong, Singapore, South Korea, and Taiwan), this study finds the existence of the long-run Fisher effect via Johansen cointegration tests.
+However, the elasticities of stock prices with respect to consumer price indexes range from 1.895 for Singapore to 3.060 for Taiwan, which are significantly greater than one.
+The time path of the response of stock prices to unexpected movement in consumer price indexes exhibits an initial negative response for South Korea only but not for the other countries in the Four Asian Tigers.